nvashish123/AWS-SAM-Kinesis/README.md

-# Builders Session - AWS-SAM-Kinesis
+# Builders Session - Creating Lambda Function with Kinesis Stream as event trigger using SAM
 AWS SAM template to create Lambda function with Kinesis Stream trigger

 Steps